arenekosreal/armutils/README.md

 ## arm-nspawn

 `arm-nspawn` is a fork of `arch-nspawn` with major changes since `arch-nspawn` is made to be used for x86_64 chroot environments.
-The interfaces of both commands are equal, with one exception: `arm-nspawn`does not provide the `-s` option.
+The interfaces of both commands are almost equal - `arm-nspawn`does not provide the `-s` option.

 ## makearmpkg

 `makearmpkg` is a fork of `makechrootpkg` with minor changes since `makechrootpkg` is made to be used for x86_64 chroot environments.
-Essentially, the calls of `arch-nspawn` are replaced by calls to `arm-nspawn`.
+Essentially, the calls of `arch-nspawn` are replaced by calls of `arm-nspawn`.
 The interfaces and functionalities of `makearmpkg` and `makechrootpkg` are equal.

-Also `makearmpkg` must be executed as root.
 It requires a chroot environment where the packages of `base-devel` are installed.